Horse racing-Kentucky Derby winner Medina Spirit fails drugs test | Sports-Games

 Trainer Bob Baffert, who won a record-setting seventh Kentucky Derby with Medina Spirit this month, on Sunday said the dark bay colt had failed a drugs test.
 Baffert said a post-race sample provided by Medina Spirit had tested positive for 21 picograms of the anti-inflammatory drug betamethasone, over the legal limit in Kentucky racing.

-Medina Spirit, ridden by jockey John Velazquez had secured a half-length victory in the 19-horse Kentucky Derby on May 1.
-Baffert's camp were informed of the news by Kentucky officials on Saturday, but the 68-year-old denied giving the horse illegal substances and said the positive test was "the biggest gut punch in racing".
+Medina Spirit, ridden by jockey John Velazquez had secured a half-length victory over Mandaloun in the 19-horse Kentucky Derby on May 1.
+Baffert's camp were informed of the news by Kentucky officials on Saturday, but the 68-year-old denied giving the horse illegal substances and said the positive test was "the biggest gut punch in racing.

 "I was totally shocked when I heard this news," Baffert told a news conference.
 "I'm still trying to absorb it.
 I am the most scrutinised trainer.
 The last thing I want to do is something that would jeopardize the greatest sport.
 "This shouldn't have happened.
 There's a problem somewhere.
 It didn't come from us.
 It's such an injustice to the horse.
 I don't feel embarrassed, I feel like I was wronged."